L-Briand/kblog/README.md

 Inside the `blog` folder lies two sub-folder :

 - `templates` It holds templates for **markdown** documents to be rendered as html.
 Since it's a markdown blog it only search for `.md` files.
-The default page template is `md.html`.
+The default page template is `default_template.html`.
 All other extensions ending with `.md` are also considered as template ready.
-If a file is named `my_article.funky.md` the software will search for the `funky.md.html` template.
 - `public` It contains all publicly available content and documents.
 Available through `http://localhost:8080/public/`

 ### Documents render

 All files ending with `.md` inside the `public` folder are considered "documents" and are directly accessible as root page.
-Example : `public/My article.md` will show as `http://localhost:8080/My-article`.
+Example : `public/My-article.md` will show as `http://localhost:8080/My-article`.

 Default index file is `index.md` and if a document isn't found it defaults to `404.md`.

-If file contains diacritics, the name is automatically freed from them.
-Example : `./public/Suis-je étonné ?.art.md` will appear as `http://localhost:8080/Suis-je-etonne`.
-Available chars are `[a-z], [A-Z], [0-9], -, _` and it trims trailing `-` automatically.

-> Note: You can have some undefined behavior if two articles collapse to the same name or have different extension.

 ### Arguments